Why Does My Bed Feel Like It’s Vibrating? | Shocking Hidden Causes

 Consider structural issues in your home.

-Evaluate your mattress for defects or wear.
+Evaluate your mattress for defects, motion transfer, or frame instability.

 Frequently Asked Questions